-How to contact Apple Support if you can't access the files on your Mac
+Access your files even when your Mac is causing you pain

 What to do if you don't have an online backup

-If the only copies of the files you need are on a Mac that's no longer working you'll need to take that Mac in to Apple to get it fixed.
-Once the keyboard, screen, motherboard, or whatever it is that's causing the problem is fixed, you'll be able to get at your files again.
+If the only copies of the files you need are on a Mac that's no longer working, you'll need to take that Mac to Apple to get it fixed.
+Once the keyboard, screen, motherboard, or whatever it is that's causing the problem is resolved, you'll be able to reaccess your files.

-For that, you need to make an appointment with the Genius Bar at your local Apple Store, or call Apple Support on the phone at 1-800-275-2273 and arrange the repair.
+For that, you need to make an appointment with the Genius Bar at your local Apple Store or call Apple Support on the phone at 1-800-275-2273 and arrange the repair.
 Apple now offers a wider range of ways to contact them and get support as well:

 How to contact Apple Support and get your Mac fixed

-Note: If for any reason Apple or an authorized service center says they're replacing the hard drive as part of the repairs, insist they give you the original hard drive back.
-That way you can mount it and still get access to all your old files.
+Note: If, for any reason, Apple or an authorized service center says they're replacing the hard drive as part of the repairs, insist they give you the original hard drive back.
+That way, you can mount it and still get access to all your old files.
 If they toss it, they toss your data along with it.

 Any questions on rescuing your trapped Mac files?